DataSQRL/datasqrl.github.io/blog/2024-08-05-acorn-agent-use-cases.md

   <meta name="twitter:image" content="/img/blog/acorn_financial_use_case.png" />
 </head>

 Have you wondered how companies can leverage their data through GenAI technologies for business growth?
-With the **Acorn Agent Framework**, businesses can now extract actionable insights, enhance user engagement, and catalyze new revenue streams by using Generative AI technologies on their data.
+With the open-source [**Acorn Agent Framework**](https://github.com/DataSQRL/Acorn/), businesses can now extract actionable insights, enhance user engagement, and catalyze new revenue streams by using Generative AI technologies on their data.
 Acorn Agent enables Large Language Models (LLMs) to connect seamlessly with a company’s data via API calls, providing natural language access to complex sources of data.
 Let’s explore how Acorn Agent can unlock the value of your data, using financial services as an example.